ljunggren/boozang-docs/README.md

 1. Create - New Feature
 2. Link issues -> Is tested by... -> Select scenario to link

 ![xray-link-issues](images/xray-link-issues.png)

 ### XRay / Jira: Defining a filter

-Lastly, to be able to fetch features, this is done by defining a filter in Jira.
-Filters can be defined in the main project interface in Jira
+Lastly, to be able to fetch scenarios over the API you will need to define a filter in Jira.

+1. Go to FIlters -> Advanced Issue Search
+2. Use the JQL to retrieve only automated scenarios

 ![xray-bz-filter-define](images/xray-bz-filter-define.png)

+3. Save filter

 ![xray-bz-filter-save](images/xray-bz-filter-save.png)

+4. Extract the filter ID from the URL

 ![xray-bz-filter-id](images/xray-bz-filter-id.png)